kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Adding a stopwatch by database <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

-Now I was bitten by the bug and realize that I need more.
+Now I was bitten by the bug and realized that I need more.
 That whole time taking by the shell isn't what I need.
-I want to start a whole lot of shell scripts and have an easy way to monitor these processes.
+I want to start a whole lot of shell scripts at once and have an easy way to monitor these processes.
 Basically I'm only interested in those running and the time each one takes if it finishes.
 So I need a new table:

     CREATE TABLE `tsmst_time` (
       `id_ex` bigint(20) unsigned NOT NULL,
       `tmstmp` timestamp(6) NOT NULL DEFAULT CURRENT_TIMESTAMP(6) ON UPDATE CURRENT_TIMESTAMP(6),
       `comment` longtext CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci NOT NULL, PRIMARY KEY (`id_ex`)
     ) ENGINE=MyISAM DEFAULT CHARSET=utf8;

 For a moment I was irritated because I didn't want to timestamp column to be updated automatically and couldn't manage to change this definition, so I thought about it and remembered that the first `timestamp` value is automatically, no matter what, updated -- which is a good thing.
 So in order to preserve the original `timestamp` when the record was created I could introduce a second `timestamp` column, but as I am only interested in the difference anyway and will record this difference in the `comment` column, that's all right.